32 Things You Should Be Cleaning with Vinegar

-If you’re desperate for a cheap, non-toxic, chemical-free cleaner, don’t send out a distress signal.
+If you’re desperate for an inexpensive, non-toxic, chemical-free cleaner, don’t send out a distress signal.
 Just open your kitchen cabinet.
 Chances are, there’s an unassuming bottle of white vinegar lurking in the back that can save the day!
-Just grab a rag or our favorite—a microfiber towel—and get to work cleaning with vinegar.
-Here are 32 vinegar uses that help keep your home feeling clean, smelling fresh and looking sparkly and bright.
+Just grab a rag or a microfiber towel and get to work cleaning with vinegar.
+It’ll keep your home feeling clean, smelling fresh and looking sparkly and bright.
+Here are a few tips for washing a microfiber towel.

 - Refrigerator: To keep your fridge looking pristine, wipe down the shelves and walls with a 50/50 mixture of white vinegar and water.
 To keep it even cleaner, use these tips to organize your fridge the right way.